biendebout/Citrix-VAD-Deploy/README.md

 ### vCenter Windows Server Template

-1. I used Windows Server 2019 but I assume 2016 should also work.
+1. I used Windows Server 2016 but I assume 2019 should also work.
 2. WinRM needs to be configured and **CredSSP** enabled
     - Ansible provides a great script to enable quickly https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1
     - Run manually `Enable-WSManCredSSP -Role Server -Force`
+3. Need .NET Framework 4.7.2 installed
-3. I use linked clones to quickly deploy.
+4. I use linked clones to quickly deploy.
 In order for this to work the template needs to be converted to a VM with a **single snapshot** created.

 ## Getting Started

 ### Terraform
 1. From the *terraform* directory copy **lab.tfvars.sample** to **lab.tfvars**
 2. Adjust variables to reflect vCenter environment
-3. Review **main.tf** and adjust any VM resources if needed
+3. Review **main.tf** and adjust any VM resources if needed (https://docs.citrix.com/en-us/citrix-virtual-apps-desktops/system-requirements.html)
 4. (If using remote cloud state) At the bottom of **main.tf** uncomment the *terraform* section and edit the *organization* and *workspaces* fields
 ```
 terraform {